amaree/nlp/README.md

-Keyword Analysis using Python Language Processing Scripts to automate keyword findings
+Keyword Finding with Python Natural Language Processing
 ===

-Collection of Natural Language Processing Scripts
+Keyword Analysis using Python Language Processing Scripts to automate keyword findings

 These are two rudimentary scripts I have created for basic keyword finding I created these to help show Mozilla how they can start to automate keyword findings in input.mozilla.com